shoganhennessy/shoganhennessy.github.io/_pages/about.md

 When not contributing to my research, I am usually [riding my bike](https://shoganhennessy.github.io/cycling/).

 [^1]: My personal website is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on [GitHub pages](https://pages.github.com).

-### To-Do

-- Blog post about Scotland overdoses
-- Blog post about experience as an RA, and the HBS